-Large PHAs seeking to transfer more than 25% of FY 2019 Capital Funds to Operating Funds for anticrime and antidrug activities ONLY must request a waiver in writing addressed to the Director of the Office of Capital Improvements, 451 7th St. SW, Washington, DC 20410, and the local field office.
+Large PHAs seeking to transfer more than 25% of FY 2020 Capital Funds to Operating Funds for anticrime and antidrug activities ONLY must request a waiver in writing addressed to the Director of the Office of Capital Improvements, 451 7th St. SW, Washington, DC 20410, and the local field office.
 The Office of Capital Improvements will process these requests and provide a response within 14 days of the date of submission.
 Waiver requests will be granted at HUD's discretion and for good cause.
 A good cause determination is made on a case-by-case basis and is dependent upon the adequacy of the documentation provided by the PHA seeking a waiver.
+Generally, if your local HUD Field Office does not support the waiver request made by the PHA, the request will be denied.